We want all visitors to this website and app to find helpful information.

 AbilityNet has advice on making your device easier to use if you have a disability.

-We also use plain English in website and app text as far as possible to make information as easy as possible to understand.
+We also use plain English in our website and app text.
+This makes the information easy to understand.
 However, some more complex medical terms and explanations have been retained for accuracy.

 Technical accessibility